 This type of reason is not accepted.
 As the owner of the house, it is your duty to maintain your house at all costs.
 Hence, having a regular roof inspection is a must to avoid leakage from an unqualified cause.

 Roof Coverage: How Does It Work?

 Your house’s roof is the most prone part of your house.
 It is like the skull for humans.
-It gets direct heat from the sun, it carries the heavy snow during winter, and it deals will the harsh wind throughout all seasons.
-That is why it is not so surprising if you will experience a roof leakage after experiencing a sudden accident like a falling tree, storm, tornado, and any type of nature’s act.
+It gets direct heat from the sun, it carries heavy snow during winter, and it deals will the harsh wind throughout all seasons.
+That is why it is not so surprising if you will experience a roof leakage after experiencing a sudden accident like a falling tree, storm, tornado, and any type of nature activities.